 2. Hydration pack or double bottle.

 3. Energy bars or equivalent food.

-4. Waterproof Windproof Jacket
+4. Waterproof Windbreaker Jacket

-5. Emergency Cloth
+5. Emergency sheet

 7. Headlamp with spare battery

 The use of the following material is strongly recommended:

 3. Spare headlamp

 Timing and gps detection

 Each participant in the 160 km and 100 km will be given a GPS locator to be returned at the end of the event.